EzhilkumaranJ/Tic-Tac-Toe/IMPLEMENTATION.md

 Two types of network connections are used:
 * HTTP
     * HTTP is used to serve index.html and static files (images, javascript, css etc.)
-* Websocket
+* WebSocket
-    *  Websocket is used to maintain the duplex connnection between the server and the client.
+    * WebSocket is used to maintain the duplex connection between the server and the client.
-    All the messages (during the gameplay) from the browser are sent over the websocket.
+    * All the messages (during the game-play) from the browser are sent over the WebSocket.
-    All the messages from the server to update the browser are also sent over the websocket.
+    * All the messages from the server to update the browser are also sent over the WebSocket.

 ### Structure
 The backend is divided mainly in two files:
 #### app.js
 This file is responsible for the network layer.

-This file serves the index.html file and servers the static files using expressjs.
+This file serves the index.html file and servers the static files using express.js.

 Static files are served using ExpressJS's static middleware.

-Webscoket server waits for the connection from the browser and setups the callbacks for different type of message events.
+WebSocket server waits for the connection from the browser and setups the callbacks for different type of message events.

 ##### Events:
 * "connect-to-room"